Apton History, Family Crest & Coats of Arms

 Early Origins of the Apton family

-Cornwall at Upton, a hamlet that dates at least back to the Domesday Book of 1086.
-CITATION[CLOSE]
+The surname Apton was first found in Cornwall at Upton, a hamlet that dates at least back to the Domesday Book of 1086.

 Early History of the Apton family

 This web page shows only a small excerpt of our Apton research.
 Another 126 words (9 lines of text) covering the years 1080, 1218, 1308, 1620, 1400, 1457, 1453, 1590, 1641, 1625, 1641, 1687, 1670, 1749, 1670, 1598, 1623, 1706, 1623, 1599, 1653 and 1661 are included under the topic Early Apton History in all our PDF Extended History products and printed products wherever possible.

 Apton Spelling Variations